plamola/sendR/README.md

 sendR reads csv files and send each line as a webservice (SOAP) request

+(warning: currently the master contains a non-functioning version)

 Todo list
 ---------
 - [x] Publish on github
 - [X] Upgrade to bootstrap 3
+- [ ] Migrate to scala
 - [ ] Fix deprecation warnings
 - [ ] Clean-up Real-time monitoring
 - [ ] Add: no of processed lines p/m